Probing the sensitivity of anisotropic flow coefficients to the initial nuclear structure in pO and OO collisions at the LHC: Event Generation and Methodology

 \subsection{IP-Glasma + MUSIC + iSS + UrQMD}

-In this work, we employ a hybrid framework -- IP-Glasma+MUSIC+iSS+UrQMD model to simulate the evolution of the ultra-relativistic p--O and O--O collisions, as it gives a good description of particle production and flow across small to large collisions~\cite{McDonald:2016vlt}.
-Here, the initial conditions of the collisions are described by the impact-parameter-dependent Glasma (IP-Glasma) model, MUSIC handles the hydrodynamic evolution of the fireball, the \texttt{iSS} package does the particlization from the MUSIC hypersurface, and the UrQMD transport model carries out the hadronic interactions.
+This work employs a hybrid framework---IP-Glasma+MUSIC+iSS+UrQMD model--- to simulate the evolution of the ultra-relativistic pO and OO collisions, as it gives a good description of particle production and flow across small to large collision systems~\cite{McDonald:2016vlt}.
+Here, the initial conditions of the collisions are described by the impact-parameter-dependent Glasma (IP-Glasma) model, MUSIC handles the hydrodynamic evolution of the fireball, the \texttt{iSS} package does the particlization from the MUSIC hypersurface, and the UrQMD transport model carries out the final-state hadronic interactions.
 These four stages are briefly discussed below, along with the details of the parameters/settings used in our study.